Sustainability

 Management Meeting

-As directors and executive officers, as well as observers, the the Management Meeting is composed of outside directors, general managers of divisions, full-time Audit and Supervisory Board member, representative directors of subsidiaries, and persons in charge of matters to be discussed as necessary.
+As executive directors and executive officers, as well as observers, the the Management Meeting is composed of outside directors, general managers of divisions, full-time Audit and Supervisory Committee Members, representative directors of subsidiaries, and persons in charge of matters to be discussed as necessary.
 In principle, the the Management Meeting meets twice a month.
 The the Management Meeting makes resolutions, deliberations, and reports based on the decision-making authority standards.
 The the Management Meeting also collects and analyzes business reports in accordance with the Company's management policies and important information on these matters, shares information among departments, and conducts business plans, as well as matters to be discussed across the organization in terms of policies related to the overall business and issues faced by each business division.
 These meetings are implemented to contribute to decision-making by the representative directors and decision-makers based on the decision-making authority standards.

 Nomination and Remuneration Advisory Committee

 We have established the Nomination and Remuneration Advisory Committee as a voluntary committee for the purpose of expressing opinions to the Board of Directors on the nomination and remuneration of directors.
 The Nomination and Remuneration Advisory Committee consists of five members: all independent outside directors, one dispatched director from the parent company, and one executive director.
 The committee is chaired by an outside director.
-In accordance with the Nomination and Remuneration Advisory Committee Regulations established by the Board of Directors, the Nomination and Remuneration Advisory Committee presents its opinions to the Board of Directors on all other matters related to the appointment and dismissal of directors, the election and dismissal of the president, CEO and representative director, succession plans for the president and CEO, and deliberations based on the performance of each fiscal year and the contribution to this performance, etc.
+In accordance with the Nomination and Remuneration Advisory Committee Regulations established by the Board of Directors, the Nomination and Remuneration Advisory Committee presents its opinions to the Board of Directors on all other matters related to the appointment and dismissal of directors, the election and dismissal of the president, CEO and representative director, succession plans for the president and CEO, and deliberations based on the performance of each fiscal year and the contribution to this performance, etc. Furthermore, the Nomination and Remuneration Advisory Committee evaluates the suitability of each director based on their knowledge, experience, and other qualifications, and provides its opinions to the Board of Directors.

 The Nomination and Remuneration Advisory Committee consists of the following:

-ONO Koji Outside Director (Chairperson)
+SAITO Taro Outside Director (Chairperson)

 HOTTA Kazunori Outside Director